fairDataSociety/FIPs/README.md

     not change meaning".
-  - Additions that strictly improve objective, numerical quality criteria (warning removal, speedup, better platform coverage, more parallelism, trap more errors, etc.)
+  - Additions that strictly improve objective, numerical quality criteria (warning removal, speedup, better platform coverage, more parallelism, trap more errors, etc.).
   - Additions only likely to be _noticed by_ other developers-of-FDS, invisible to users-of-FDS.

 If you submit a pull request to implement a change without going through the RFC process, it may be closed with a polite request to submit an RFC first.

 ### Sub-team specific guidelines